Cynical314/idemplus/README.md

-It can be verified as an exercise that, for these values of A and B, B\*(B\A)=A but (A/B)\*B < B, a fact that has has strong links to the existence of solutions of some systems of linear equations over this algebra.
+It can be verified as an exercise that, for these values of A and B, B\*(B\A)=A but (A/B)\*B < B, a fact that has strong links to the existence of solutions of some systems of linear equations over this algebra.

 An element can be inverted by using the *inverse* method.